MostAwesomeDude/construct/docs/basics.rst

 Containers
 ----------

 What is that Container object, anyway?
 Well, a Container is a regular Python dictionary.
-It provides pretty-printing and accessing items as attributes as well as keys, and preserves insertion order in addition to the normal facilities of dictionaries.
+It provides pretty-printing and allows accessing items as attributes as well as keys, and also preserves insertion order.
 Let's see more of those:

 >>> st = Struct("float"/Single)
 >>> x = st.parse(b"\x00\x00\x00\x01")
->>> x
-Container(float=1.401298464324817e-45)
 >>> x.float
 1.401298464324817e-45
 >>> x["float"]
 1.401298464324817e-45
+>>> repr(x)
+Container(float=1.401298464324817e-45)
 >>> print(x)
 Container:
     float = 1.401298464324817e-45

 As you can see, Containers provide human-readable representation of the data when printed, which is very important.
+By default, it truncates byte-strings and unicode-strings and hides EnumFlags unset flags (false values).
+If you would like a full print, you can use these functions:

+>>> setGlobalPrintFalseFlags(True)
+>>> setGlobalPrintFullStrings(True)

 Thanks to blapid, containers can also be searched.
 Structs nested within Structs return containers within containers on parsing.
 One can search the entire "tree" of dicts for a particular name.
 Regular expressions are supported.